ibmcnxdev/cc-customisations/README.md

 ## 2. Activity Stream Infinite Scroll - /as-scroller
 Infinite scrolling for the activity stream.
-That's it.

-#
+### How?
+By generating a click event on the "Show More" button when the user scrolls to a certain point from the bottom of the page.

 #

 ## Common files - /core
 Contains common utils for checking if DOM is ready and adding CSS to the page.
 Used by both plugins.